Ty-Waltz/CT-e-commerce-api/README.md

 Here there are 2 classes for customer management.
 1. Customer: Which is used for all the customer info (id, name, email, phone number, and orders)
    There is a couple routes associated with Customer:
-   1.(GET): used to retrieve a customer's info
+   - (GET): used to retrieve a customer's info
-   2.(POST): used add a customer to the database
+   - (POST): used add a customer to the database
-   3.(PUT): used to update a customer's info
+   - (PUT): used to update a customer's info
-   4.(DELETE): used to delete a customer form the database
+   - (DELETE): used to delete a customer form the database
 2. CustomerAccount: This class is similar but is used to store and keep track of one customer's log in information There is a couple routes associated with CustomerAccount:
    - (GET): used to retrieve a customer account